doctrine/mongodb-odm/docs/en/tutorials/getting-started.rst

     namespace Documents;

+    use DateTimeImmutable;

     class BlogPost
     {
-        private $title;
-        private $body;
-        private $createdAt;
+        public function __construct(
+            public string $title = '',
+            public string $body = '',
+            public DateTimeImmutable $createdAt = new DateTimeImmutable(),
+        ) {
+        }

         // ...
     }

 Persistent Models
 -----------------

 To make the above classes persistent, all we need to do is provide Doctrine with some mapping information so that it knows how to consume the objects and persist them to the database.

 You can provide your mapping information in Annotations or XML: